 You can find information on each state's domestic violence leave laws at www.legalmomentum.org (look for the article titled Employment Rights for Victims of Domestic or Sexual Violence).

 State Crime Victim Laws

 In addition to laws that require employers to provide domestic violence leave, most states have laws that protect employees who must take time off for legal matters relating to a criminal case in which they are a victim or witness.
 These laws differ in the legal matters they cover.
 Some states protect only employees who have been subpoenaed to appear in court and testify; others cover more activities, such as seeking a restraining order, attending court hearings, or preparing to testify.

 Family and Medical Leave Act (FMLA)

 FMLA leave is unpaid, although employees may use their accrued paid sick or vacation leave while on FMLA leave.
-The FMLA applies only to employers that have at least 50 employees working within 75 miles of each other, and employees who have worked for at least a year, and at least 1,250 hours in the past year, for the employer.
-(To learn more about the FMLA, read Nolo's article Taking Family and Medical Leave.)
+The FMLA applies only to employers that have at least 50 employees working within 75 miles of each other.
+Employees are eligible for FMLA if they have worked for at least a year and at least 1,250 hours in the past year, for a covered employer.
+(To learn more about the FMLA, read Nolo's article, Taking Family and Medical Leave.)